This page is for Google Chrome/Chrome OS bypasses

 2: After selecting "boot from internal disk", press Ctrl+Alt+F2.

-3: Type "sudo crossystem dev_boot_usb=1".
+3: Run "sudo crossystem dev_boot_usb=1".
 Note that if the GBB flag that ignores this is set you can skip this step.

-Press "Ctrl+U" on the OS Verification screen to boot from USB.
+Press "Ctrl+U" on the OS Verification screen to boot from the external storage.

 uBlock Origin exclusive